 Content Assessment Weighting Unit 1; Understanding Our Natural World Unit Themes; Theme A; River Environments (25%) Theme B; Coastal Environments (25%) Theme C; Our Changing Weather and Climate (25%) Theme D; The Restless Earth (25%) External Written Exam 1 hour and 30 minutes Four multi-part questions are set with one on each theme.
 Candidates answer all four questions.
-Each question includes; Resource material which may take a variety of forms, for example- statistical, pictorial and written text; and Some parts that require extended writing 40% Unit 2; Living in Our World Unit Themes; Theme A; Population and Migration (25%) Theme B; Settlement (25%) Each question includes; Theme C; Contrasts in World Development (25%) Theme D; Managing Our Resources (25%) Resource material which may take a variety of forms, for example- statistical, pictorial and written text; and Some parts that require extended writing
+Each question includes; Resource material which may take a variety of forms, for example- statistical, pictorial and written text; and and some parts that require extended writing 40% Unit 2; Living in Our World Unit Themes; Theme A; Population and Migration (25%) Theme B; Changin Urban Areas (25%) Theme C; Contrasts in World Development (25%) Theme D; Managing Our Resources (25%) External Written Exam 1 hour and 30 minutes Four multi-part questions are set with one on each theme.
+Candidates answer all four questions.
+Each question includes; Resource material which may take a variety of forms, for example- statistical, pictorial and written text; and and some parts that require extended writing 40%